jonnonz1/nz-statute-book/acts/public/1988/clerk-of-the-house-of-representatives-act-1988.md

 ### 26 Negotiation of conditions of employment
 (1) The Clerk of the House of Representatives must negotiate under the Employment Relations Act 2000 every collective agreement applicable to employees appointed under section 18.
-(2) The Clerk of the House of Representatives must conduct the negotiations— (a) with a union of which employees are members; and (b) in consultation with the State Services Commissioner.
+(2) The Clerk of the House of Representatives must conduct the negotiations with a union of which employees are members.
 (3) In this section, union has the meaning given to that term by section 5 of the Employment Relations Act 2000.

 **State sector**